CVE-2025-60013: CWE-78 Improper Neutralization of Special Elements used in an OS Command in F5 F5OS - Appliance

 Technical Summary

-CVE-2025-60013 is a vulnerability classified under CWE-78 (Improper Neutralization of Special Elements used in an OS Command) affecting F5 F5OS Appliances, specifically versions 1.5.0 and 1.8.0.
-The flaw occurs during the initialization of the rSeries FIPS hardware security module (HSM) when a password containing special shell metacharacters is used.
-These metacharacters are not properly sanitized before being passed to an OS command, leading to failure in initializing the FIPS module.
-This failure can disrupt cryptographic operations that rely on the FIPS HSM, potentially compromising the confidentiality, integrity, and availability of cryptographic keys and processes.
-The vulnerability requires local access with high privileges (PR:H) and does not require user interaction (UI:N).
-The attack vector is local (AV:L), meaning an attacker must have privileged access to the appliance to exploit this issue.
-The scope is changed (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component, possibly impacting the entire appliance's cryptographic functionality.
-The CVSS v3.1 base score is 5.7, reflecting a medium severity level due to the combination of local access requirements and the potential impact on cryptographic operations.
-No known exploits are currently reported in the wild, and software versions that have reached End of Technical Support (EoTS) are excluded from evaluation.
-The vulnerability highlights the importance of proper input validation and sanitization when handling passwords or other inputs that interact with OS commands, especially in security-critical modules like FIPS HSMs.
+CVE-2025-60013 is a vulnerability classified under CWE-78 (Improper Neutralization of Special Elements used in an OS Command) affecting F5 F5OS Appliance versions 1.5.0 and 1.8.0.
+The flaw arises during the initialization of the rSeries FIPS hardware security module (HSM) when a password containing special shell metacharacters is used.
+These special characters are not properly sanitized or neutralized before being passed to an operating system command, which can cause the FIPS HSM to fail initialization.
+This failure can lead to denial of service conditions or potentially allow an attacker with high privileges to influence the initialization process, impacting confidentiality, integrity, and availability of cryptographic operations.
+The vulnerability requires local access with high privileges (PR:H), no user interaction (UI:N), and has a limited attack vector (AV:L), meaning exploitation is constrained to users with direct access to the appliance.
+The vulnerability has a CVSS v3.1 score of 5.7, indicating medium severity.
+No public exploits are known at this time, and software versions that have reached End of Technical Support (EoTS) are excluded from evaluation.
+The vulnerability highlights the importance of input validation and secure handling of shell metacharacters in security-critical modules such as FIPS HSMs.

 Potential Impact